ShareChat/web-custom-scripts/Readme.md

  A file called docCoverageReport.json is created under a directory called doc-coverage which contains the file wise coverage.

  Apart from giving the same information as the tables in console it has 2 extra keys -
- 1. fileWiseCoverageJSDoc - Object with file path as the key.
+ 1. fileWiseCoverageJSFiles - Object with file path as the key.
     Example:
     "path-to-app/src/app.js": {
             "funcCoverage": {